-13.1202 track 1; EDF 1005 Introduction to the Teaching Profession
+13.1001 track 1; EDF 1005 Introduction to the Teaching Profession

-13.6 Describe any proposed revisions to the established common prerequisites for this CIP (and track, if any).

-⊠ My institution does not anticipate proposing revisions to the common prerequisite manual.

-□ My institution does anticipate proposing revisions to the common prerequisite manual, as summarized below.
+13.6 Describe any proposed revisions to the established common prerequisites for this CIP (and track, if any). oximes My institution does not anticipate proposing revisions to the common prerequisite manual. $\hfill\square$ My institution does anticipate proposing revisions to the common prerequisite manual, as summarized below.
+Click or tap here to enter text.